gurr-i/olive-mock-extractor/README.md

 ## Disclaimer
 The bot is intended solely for personal and educational purposes.
+Use at own responsibilty and copying, modifying part of this code/reuse is not allowed.
 The developer is not responsible for any misuse or breach of third-party API terms.